timothycrosley/streamdeck-ui/README.md

 - `cmd+left` - View split on left.
 Note `cmd` is the **super** key (equivalent of the Windows key).
 - `alt+plus` - Presses the alt and the `+` key at the same time.
 - `alt+delay+F4` - Press alt, then wait 0.5 seconds, then press F4.
 Release both.
-- `1,delay,delay,2,delay,delay,3` - Type 123 with a second delay between keypresses.
+- `1,delay,delay,2,delay,delay,3` - Type 123 with a second delay between key presses.

 The standard list of keys can be found [at the source](https://pynput.readthedocs.io/en/latest/_modules/pynput/keyboard/_base.html#Key).